agawrysiuk/react-learning/README.md

 - **react-02-assignment** - first assignment of creating two components with two-way binding
 - **react-03-assignment-two** - second assignment on two-way binding with lists
 - **react-04-advanced-copy-of-01** - restructured version of 01 with additions
+- **react-05-burger-builder** - an example of real-life React applicatioon